 Nirmatrelvir plus ritonavir (Paxlovid) is a combination oral antiviral supplied by Pfizer that works by inhibiting a protease required for viral replication.
 It is supplied as a pack providing a five-day treatment course containing both nirmatrelvir (150mg tablets) and ritonavir (100mg tablets).
-Nirmatrelvir plus ritonavir has a conditional market authorisation in Great Britain (under the Medicines and Healthcare products Regulatory Authority (MHRA)), and a section 174 approval covers use in Northern Ireland, for the treatment of COVID-19 in adults who do not require supplemental oxygen and who are at increased risk for progression to severe COVID-19.
+Nirmatrelvir plus ritonavir has a conditional market authorisation in Great Britain (under the Medicines and Healthcare products Regulatory Authority (MHRA)), and in Northern Ireland (under the European Medicines Agency (EMA)), for the treatment of COVID-19 in adults who do not require supplemental oxygen and who are at increased risk for progression to severe COVID-19.

 Remdesivir (Veklury) is supplied by Gilead.
-Delivered intravenously, it has a conditional market authorisation for use as a treatment for COVID-19 in both Great Britain (under the Medicines and Healthcare products Regulatory Authority (MHRA)) and in Northern Ireland (under the European Medicines Agency (EMA)) for 1) adults, and adolescents aged 12 and up to less than 18 years and weighing at least 40kg, with pneumonia requiring supplemental oxygen and 2) for adults who do not require supplemental oxygen and who are at increased risk of progressing to severe COVID-19.
+Delivered intravenously, it has market authorisations for use as a treatment for COVID-19 in both Great Britain (under the Medicines and Healthcare products Regulatory Authority (MHRA)) and in Northern Ireland (under the European Medicines Agency (EMA)) for 1) adults and paediatric patients (at least 4 weeks of age and weighing at least 3 kg) with pneumonia requiring supplemental oxygen (low- or high-flow oxygen or other non-invasive ventilation at start of treatment), and 2) adults and paediatric patients (weighing at least 40 kg) who do not require supplemental oxygen and who are at increased risk of progressing to severe COVID-19.

 Sotrovimab (Xevudy) is supplied by GlaxoSmithKline and Vir Biotechnology.
-Delivered intravenously, sotrovimab has a conditional marketing authorisation in Great Britain (England, Scotland and Wales) and in Europe (under the European Medicines Agency) for the treatment of symptomatic adults and adolescents (aged 12 years and over and weighing at least 40 kg) with acute COVID-19 infection who do not require oxygen supplementation and who are at increased risk of progressing to severe COVID-19 infection.
-Access to sotrovimab in Northern Ireland is through a Regulation 174 approval or the licensing determination made by the European Medicines Agency.
+Delivered intravenously, sotrovimab has a conditional marketing authorisation in Great Britain (England, Scotland and Wales) and a marketing authorisation in Europe (under the European Medicines Agency) for the treatment of symptomatic adults and adolescents (aged 12 years and over and weighing at least 40 kg) with acute COVID-19 infection who do not require oxygen supplementation and who are at increased risk of progressing to severe COVID-19 infection.
+Access to sotrovimab in Northern Ireland is through a Regulation 174 approval or the European Medicines Agency marketing authorisation.